0xAX/linux-insides/Concepts/per-cpu.md

 This macro defined in the [include/linux/percpu-defs.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/percpu-defs.h) as many other macros for work with per-cpu variables.
 Now we will see how this feature is implemented.

-Take a look at the `DECLARE_PER_CPU` definition.
+Take a look at the `DEFINE_PER_CPU` definition.
 We see that it takes 2 parameters: `type` and `name`, so we can use it to create per-cpu variables, for example like this:

 ```C
 DEFINE_PER_CPU(int, per_cpu_n)